valerieniloinsigh31/pp3_my_weigh_or_the_high_weigh/README.md

 -Design that would be more pleasing for user:

-It is quite paired backed and minimal design, in future HTML/CSS and Javascript could be employed to make the website more pleasing and potentially easier to comprehend/user for the user.
+It is quite paired backed and minimal design, in future HTML/CSS and Javascript could be employed to make the website more pleasing and potentially easier to comprehend/use for the personal trainer.

 -Start to import visualizations of the data e.g. Pie charts and graphs.
 Could link up with Tableau etc to present visualisations comparing weekly data and making progress more comarable.

--Enable function where clients can input their own comments during the week outlining reasons for setbacks as opposed to the user having to input the feedback themselevs during the week.
+-Enable functionality where clients can input their own comments during the week outlining reasons for setbacks as opposed to the user having to input the feedback themselevs during the week.
 These can be prompted once a candidate is listed as not meeting expectation and the client comments will offer immediate feedback ( e.g. if they overate, didn't make it to the gym, had a wedding etc.).
 This will save the personal trainer from having to contact them after the fact

--An additional feature to incorporate going forward will be connecting the app with automatic texting.
+-An additional feature to incorporate going forward will be connecting the app with automatic emails.
 The personal trainer (user) can trigger updates to be sent to the client the minute the week-end weigh in data is entered to alert them to their progress.
+Additionally, the email could outline an approach for the client to apply going forward, as well as attaching various relevant diet/training plans that would suit the client's situation.
+These plans could be saved to the database also and could address specific challenges (e.g. if client is travelling all week and can only perform body weight exercises or has limited capability to cook food)

 -Various adjustments saved to the database and prompted based on progress.
-Nutritional adjustments and exercise programme adjustments that include tweaks that can be made that are specific to differen situations.
+Nutritional adjustments and exercise programme adjustments that include tweaks that can be made that are specific to different situations.
 These can be stored on the system, listed within a function and triggered based on the users analysis of weekly data and the requirements of the client. (e.g. if it is know that a client will be travelling all week and will not have access to a gym, there could be a separate alternative plan saved to the system (outlining food types to target e.g. getting plain, easily trackable foods at airports and different exercises to use e.g. outdoor running, bodyweight exercises etc.)) This will save the user a lot of time as he/she will not need to continuously redraw different programmes and can mail these dircetly to the client.

+-Two other useful functions to add to the app in future would be a function that calculates the range of weight loss to date.
+This could be done using MAX and MIN formulae and an f print statement.
+The range function would assist with advertising the programme.
+Another function to add would be a fuction that calculates the average weekly weight loss per client and the averaage total weight loss per client  from the date of inception of the prgramme to present.
+This could provide valuable insight to the personal trainer with regard to overall progress of the program and whether certain times promoted or hindered more or less weight loss (e.g. Christmas holidays might cause the average total weight loss to decrease)

 <b>Database Design</b>